-Freshly-milled flour has the tendency to absorb much more water compared to a regular store bought flour.
+Freshly-milled flour has the tendency to absorb much more water compared to regular store-bought flour.
 It will depend on the fineness of the grind where an inconsistent grind can lead to you constantly changing the amount of water needed.
-This is where the MockMill and weighing your flour and water with a decent set of scales comes in handy!
+This is where the MockMill and weighing your flour and water with a decent set of scales come in handy!

 Adding an extra tablespoon (15 grams) of water per 100 grams or 1 cup of flour when using freshly milled flour.
 Freshly-milled spelt is less absorbent so it is often best to use less water.

 The storage of both your wheat berries and flour is always going to play a vital role.
 Not just this assures your products will be fresh and clean, but it can also extend their shelf life.